PrissyforPresident/Neophytes_EC101B/README.md

 # Project overview

 We Neophytes are absolutely thrilled to welcome you to our entry for DevWrap!
+Listed below are a few elements we've worked on for this project:

 1. **Title**: We've made basic modifications in font style, colour and size.
 To personalize, we've customised the tagline in such a way that resonates with the target audience, capturing their attention and sparking curiosity about the website's offerings.